|

 While the stock intakes generally perform okay, if you add any other bolt-ons, like long-tube headers, it quickly becomes overmatched.
 Adding a freer flowing intake will improve throttle response, top-end power, and increase the engine noise.
 It also makes your engine bay look much better and more aggressive.

-2) LS2 Long-tube Header Upgrades
+2) Long-Tube Header Upgrades

 Long-tube headers replace the OEM exhaust manifold and exhaust back to the mufflers.
 They are wider than OEM, typically made out of lighter 304 stainless steel, and are designed for optimal exhaust flow.
-All of this combines to reduce back pressure and reversion, while increasing exhaust scavenging.
+All of this combines to reduce back pressure and reversion while increasing exhaust scavenging.

 The reduction in back pressure allows for better exhaust flow.
 Increased exhaust scavenging and reduced reversion means exhaust gasses are removed quicker and more clean air can enter the combustion chamber.
 This leads again to bigger and more sustained power.